HorstBaerbel/action-clang-format/README.md

-# action-clang-format - A GitHub action to check repository using clang-format
+# action-clang-format - A GitHub action to check a directory using clang-format

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Installs [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and runs it (with -style=file) recursively on all header and source files in the directory specified with "sourcedir", excluding the directory "excludedir" and reports errors.
-Uses a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file for style.
+Installs [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and runs it recursively on files a directory reports errors using a diff.
+Can use a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file for style (if style: 'file').

 If you find a bug or make an improvement your pull requests are appreciated.

-# License
+## License

 All of this is under the [MIT License](LICENSE).

-# Usage
+## Usage

-* Make sure you have a .clang-format file in the path you want to run the action on.
-An example is included with [.clang-format](.clang-format).
-* Create a new workflow file, e.g. ./github/workflows/clang-format.yml:
+Create a new workflow file, e.g. ./github/workflows/clang-format.yml:

 ```yaml
 # Run clang-format